It's back: Europe's biggest engineering education competition returns to the home of British Motorsport on 19-21 July 2019.

 - Fuel Economy

-Formula Student is a benchmark for real-world experience and each year the best and brightest go on to join Formula One™ teams and leading engineering companies, including Ferrari, Mahle Powertrains and Bosch.
+Formula Student is a benchmark for real-world experience and each year the best and brightest go on to join Formula One™ teams and leading engineering companies, including Ferrari, Williams Grand Prix Engineering, Mercedes AMG High Performance Powertrains, ExxonMobil, MAHLE Powertrains and Bosch

 Home to the British Grand Prix plus numerous other automobile and cycling events, Silverstone is conveniently situated right in the heart of the UK, approximately 90 minutes north of central London and 60 minutes south of Birmingham.
 Road access is exceptionally easy along the A43 dual carriageway from either the M40 or M1.